react-cosmos/react-cosmos/docs/next.md

 - _How to omit the `/cosmos` page in production?_
 - _How to only build the `/cosmos` page when creating a static export?_

 If you or someone you know has answers to these questions please don't be shy.
-I'd greatly appreciate some Next.js insights on improving this integration!
+I'd greatly appreciate some Next.js insights for improving this integration!

 [Join us on Discord](https://discord.gg/3X95VgfnW5) for feedback, questions and ideas.